vrandall66/front-end-submissions-public/1901/mod-2/gametime/kayla-jacqueline.md

 * Evaluator: Brittany
 * Repo: [https://github.com/KaylaLawson/Jeopardy-JK](https://github.com/KaylaLawson/Jeopardy-JK)

+* Overall, not bad -- I would consider this a passing project where most of the learning goals were met.
+I would recommend doing a bit more external research on inheritance with OOP, as that's the only area I'm still seeing some subtle misconceptions.

 ### Functional Expectations

 * [ ] Novice - Application is unplayable due to lack of functionality or broken logic.
 The majority of user stories are incomplete.